 - If you intend to make further deliveries to the foreign debtor, you will need the prior consent of the Federal Government.

 - Please initiate all due and reasonable measures to avoid or mitigate a loss.
 In doing so, please act with sound judgement and due commercial care.

-If you file a claim for indemnification, this will normally result in the suspension of cover.
-Therefore, you should check whether you can agree a repayment plan (extension of the repayment period) with your foreign buyer.
+- If you file a claim for indemnification, this will normally result in the suspension of cover.
+Therefore, you should check whether it is possible to agree a repayment plan (extension of the repayment period) with your foreign buyer.
 As a rule, such an agreement requires the approval of the Federal Government.